-Hinshaw represents clients on a national, regional and local level in the transportation, trucking, shipping, cargo, property broker, freight forwarder, third party logistics (3PL), inter-modal, bus, taxi, private fleet, commuter railroad, aviation and airport businesses, including insurers of transportation companies.
+Hinshaw represents clients on a national, regional and local level in the transportation, trucking, shipping, cargo, property broker, freight forwarder, third-party logistics (3PL), intermodal, bus, taxi, private fleet, commuter railroad, aviation and airport businesses, including insurers of transportation companies.
 The firm's attorneys have successfully completed hundreds of jury trials in the transportation field.
 Several of our trial lawyers are members of esteemed organizations such as the American College of Trial Lawyers and American Board of Trial Advocates.

 Our transportation practice lawyers have helped create and continue to support such key industry organizations as the Commercial Transportation Litigation, Aviation and Aviation/Space Committees of the American Bar Association’s Tort and Insurance Practice and Litigation Sections, the Defense Research Institute’s Trucking Law Committee, Trucking Industry Defense Association, Transportation Lawyers Association, Aviation Insurance Association, Lawyer-Pilots Bar Association, Aircraft Owners and Pilots Association, and National Business Aviation Association.

-Frequent contributors to professional and industry journals and conferences on transportation issues, Hinshaw’s attorneys have special expertise in the following areas: legal analysis of and drafting dispositive motions involving complex issues such as federal preemption and conflicts of laws; creative ways to manage and settle cases; alternative dispute resolution, mediations and arbitrations; jury selection and trial advocacy; combating hindsight bias in the evaluation and resolution of disputes; regional and national litigation programs; and recent trends in the regulation of transportation services.
+Frequent contributors to professional and industry journals and conferences on transportation issues, Hinshaw’s attorneys have special expertise in the following areas: legal analysis of and drafting dispositive motions involving complex issues such as federal preemption and conflicts of laws; creative ways to manage and settle cases; alternative dispute resolution, mediations and arbitrations; jury selection and trial advocacy; combatting hindsight bias in the evaluation and resolution of disputes; regional and national litigation programs; and recent trends in the regulation of transportation services.

 Personal Injury, Wrongful Death, Property Damage and Cargo Claims